 Once that’s done, rub a small amount of beard oil between your fingers and work it through the beard, right down to the roots.
 Use your comb to smooth the hair into shape and then use the scissors to trim any stragglers.

-There’s no denying it’s a bold look, and certainly not for everyone.
+There’s no denying it’s a bold statement, and certainly not for everyone.
 But look after it well, keep it groomed, and a long beard can become your trademark.
-Again, remember to consider face shape when deciding whether or not to sport a long beard.
+Again, remember to consider face shape when deciding whether or not to sport this style.
 The bigger the beard, the more inches it’s going to add.
 And if your face is already on the long or wide side, you don’t have much room for manoeuvre.

 What You’ll Need